GoogleChrome/developer.chrome.com/site/en/docs/web-platform/origin-trial-troubleshooting/index.md

 'embedder': a browser such as Chrome or Edge, a WebView, or some other user agent.<br>
 [Source code](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/common/origin_trials/trial_token_validator.cc;l=258)

-* **Insecure**: The request origin is insecure, and the trial is not enabled for insecure origins.<br>
+* **Insecure**: The request origin is insecure, and the trial is not enabled for insecure origins.
-[Source code](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/common/origin_trials/trial_token_validator.cc;l=200)

-{% Aside %}
-The following comment is taken from the [origin trial token validator code] (https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/common/origin_trials/trial_token_validator.cc;l=200): 'For third-party tokens, both the current origin and the script origin must be secure.
+As explained in the [origin trial token validator code](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/common/origin_trials/trial_token_validator.cc;l=200):
+'For third-party tokens, both the current origin and the script origin must be secure.
 Due to subdomain matching, the token origin might not be an exact match for one of the provided script origins, and the result doesn't indicate which specific origin was matched.
 This means it's not a direct lookup to find the appropriate script origin.
 To avoid re-doing all the origin comparisons, there are shortcuts that depend on how many script origins were provided.
-There must be at least one, or the third party token would not be validated successfully.'
+There must be at least one, or the third party token would not be validated successfully.'<br>
-{% endAside %}
+[Source code](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/common/origin_trials/trial_token_validator.cc;l=200)

 * **Expired**: Token has passed its expiration date.
 The token will need to be renewed, to generate a new token with a new expiration date.<br>